-Please contact your local government if you have questions about activities or water resources in your area.
-If you have a question or comment regarding the Clean Water Education Partnership program, resources or would like to join, please contact Maya Cough-Schulze, Water Resources Planner at mcough-schulze (at) tjcog.org or (919) 558-9389.
+Please contact your local government's stormwater department if you have questions about stormwater/water quality issues in your area.
+If you have a question or comment regarding Clean Water Education Partnership program, resources or would like to join, please contact Maya Cough-Schulze, Water Resources Planner at mcough-schulze (at) tjcog.org or (919) 558-9389.

 The importance of water supply planning and development on a regional basis has taken on a greater urgency as the Triangle region and the entire Southeastern United States have experienced two historically severe droughts since 2001.
 Joint planning and development of sustainable water supply is critical to the future of the region and state.

 The Triangle Water Supply Partnership (TWP) was formed in 2018 by 13 jurisdictions and water systems in the Triangle, wishing to continue and strengthen the valuable water supply planning work and collaborative efforts initiated by the Jordan Lake Partnership (JLP).
 Learn more about What We Do.

 Signature projects of the JLP include an award-winning Regional Water Supply Plan as well as an Interconnection Model.

 - Improved cooperation between local water utilities and ease of regulatory oversight;